Skip to content

 Convert photoelastic images to stress maps.

-This function processes raw photoelastic data to recover stress distribution maps using the stress-optic law and polarization analysis.
+This function processes raw photoelastic data to recover stress distribution maps using the stress-optic law and polarisation analysis.

 Args: params (dict): Configuration dictionary containing: - input_filename (str, optional): Path to input image file.
-If None, raw images are loaded from folderName. - folderName (str): Path to folder containing raw photoelastic images - crop (list, optional): Crop region as [x1, x2, y1, y2] - debug (bool): If True, display all channels for debugging - C (float): Stress-optic coefficient in 1/Pa - thickness (float): Sample thickness in meters - wavelengths (list): List of wavelengths in nanometers - S_i_hat (list): Incoming normalized Stokes vector [S1_hat, S2_hat, S3_hat] output_filename (str, optional): Path to save the output stress map image.
+If None, raw images are loaded from folderName. - folderName (str): Path to folder containing raw photoelastic images - crop (list, optional): Crop region as [x1, x2, y1, y2] - debug (bool): If True, display all channels for debugging - C (float): Stress-optic coefficient in 1/Pa - thickness (float): Sample thickness in meters - wavelengths (list): List of wavelengths in nanometers - S_i_hat (list): Incoming normalised Stokes vector [S1_hat, S2_hat, S3_hat] - seeding (dict, optional): Seeding controls (enabled, n_max, sigma_max) - top-level optimise options (optional): knot_spacing, spline_degree, boundary_mask_file, boundary_values_files, boundary_weight, regularisation_weight (or regularization_weight), regularisation_order, external_potential_file, external_potential_gradient, max_iterations, tolerance, verbose, debug output_filename (str, optional): Path to save the output stress map image.
 If None, the stress map is not saved.
 Defaults to None.
 Can also be specified in params.

-Notes: - Assumes incoming light is fully S1 polarized - Uses uniform stress-optic coefficient across all wavelengths - Assumes solid sample (NU = 1.0) - Wavelengths are automatically converted from nm to meters
+Notes: - Assumes incoming light is fully S1 polarised - Uses uniform stress-optic coefficient across all wavelengths - Assumes solid sample (NU = 1.0) - Wavelengths are automatically converted from nm to meters

 Source code in photoelastimetry/main.py